0xB0BAFE77/0xSciTE4AHK/README.md

 Keys can be by name, scancode, or virtual key.
 You know what the return values are and what they mean.
 And the example show's how to write it correctly.
 Maybe someone is new and hasn't gotten used to strings have to be quoted.
-Thye can't figure out why `GetKeyState(Shift, P)` doesn't work.
+They can't figure out why `GetKeyState(Shift, P)` doesn't work.
 They look at the calltip: "Oh!
 Those words have to be quoted.
 Let's try that." => Success!

 Most of the calltips follow this general format.
 Some of the cards are larger than others.
 Prime example: the RegExMatch and RegExReplace cards are rather large.
 But they also have a huge amount of information packed into a tiny space.
-Once you learn RegEx, those cards become quick references, alieviating you from having to alt tab out, google a regex cheat sheet, and skim for what you need.
+Once you learn RegEx, those cards become quick references, alleviating you from having to alt tab out, google a regex cheat sheet, and skim for what you need.
 Now, just pull  up the calltip.

 All cards max out at 80 chars wide.
 In addition, I've included most of the methods and properties found in AHK's native objects (exception, file, funcobject, regex, and of course the core AHK object).